YorCreative/Laravel-Scrubber/README.md

 ## Usage

 The scrubber can be utilized in two ways, the first one being a Log scrubber.
-A tap is added to detect and sanitize any sensitive information from hitting the log file.
+A tap is added to detect and sanitize any sensitive information from hitting a log file.
 The second way is to integrate into your application and utilize the Scrubber directly.
 This way is particular useful if you, for example, would like to detect and sanitize any messages on a messaging platform.